erroronline1/caro/readme.md

 > O.Source_6 All options to support development (e.g. developer URLs, test methods, remnants of debug mechanisms, etc.) MUST be completely removed in production.

 * Error reporting, console-logging and -tracing can and are supposed to be turned off in the applications configuration file.
-Also see [Stress test and performance](#stress-test-and-performance) note
+Also see [Stress test and performance](#stress-test-and-performance) note.

 > O.Source_7 The backend system MUST ensure that all sensitive data is securely deleted immediately after its processing purpose has been fulfilled.